Gas Leaf Blower Ban in US States and Cities

 Virginia

-Some cities in Verginia are discussing the regulation of gas-powered leaf blowers, especially in Northern Virginia.
-However, neither the state nor the city have enacted any significant restrictions.
+Some cities in Virginia, especially in Northern Virginia, are discussing regulating gas-powered leaf blowers.
+However, neither the state nor the city has enacted any significant restrictions.

 The state has allowed local governments to form rules about bans for their regions.